sagecodes/intro-machine-learning/README.md

 ## Semi-Supervised Machine Learning

-Uses mixed dataset labeled with labeled and unlabeled to train the model and a combonation of supervised and unsupervised machine learning.
+Uses mixed dataset labeled with labeled and unlabeled to train the model and a combination of supervised and unsupervised machine learning.

 Semi Supervised Machine learning can be important to look into if you don't have enough labeled data to create a good model.
-Labeling and aquired labeled data can be extremely expensive / time consuming so developing a model that can use both types of data is super intriguing!
+Labeling and acquired labeled data can be extremely expensive / time consuming so developing a model that can use both types of data is super intriguing!

-Imagine trying to label every peice of information you get from a self driving car!
+Imagine trying to label every piece of information you get from a self driving car!
 You have a constant video feed, Lidar, and other sensors.

-## Reinforcment Learning
+## Reinforcement Learning

-Reinforcment Learning is often used in a situation where an algorith can take an action in an envroment and recieve a `reward` based on making a good descion.
+Reinforcement Learning is often used in a situation where an algorithm can take an action in an environment and receive a `reward` based on making a good design.

-You see a lot of example of this type of machine learning used to make computers exccellent gamers!
+You see a lot of example of this type of machine learning used to make computers excellent gamers!

-A couple exmpales:
+A couple examples:

 [Open AI Gym](https://gym.openai.com/)